 Bright Angel Campground is one of the most wonderful locations anywhere in America.
 Nestled down in the bottom of the canyon next to the Bright aNgel River and only a short hike from the Colorado River.
 This is nature as it is intended to be, remote rugged rustic, and utterly wonderful.

 You cannot reserve the Bright Angel and will NEED a Back Country Permit to stay here.
 There are also no roads, so you will need to hike in, and out.
 You can organize Mules to lug your load (and even yourself), but this is all about getting back to the wilds in one of the most remote and beautiful locations imaginable.
-Lying beneath a billion stars in the bottom of one of the 7 natural wonders of the world is real life-affirming stuff!
+Lying beneath a billion stars at the bottom of one of the 7 natural wonders of the world is real life-affirming stuff!
 It’s a lot of effort but SO worth it.

 There are several other camping locations in the Back Country all requiring a permit.
-These are for the more serious hikers and probably beyond the scope of this article.
+These are for the more serious hikers and are probably beyond the scope of this article.

 Grand Canyon Camper Village

 Outside the Park in a privately owned Campground the Grand Canyon Camper village doe not have much going for it really.
-It perfectly fine but with the options available in the park being so cheap, we just don’t know why you would choose this site, maybe if all the others are full?
+It is perfectly fine but with the options available in the park being so cheap, we just don’t know why you would choose this site, maybe if all the others are full?

 A little Further Away?

 If you are looking to just visit the Cayon for a day then you can consider a location just a bit further away, there are pretty slim pickings really as the Canyon is really remote and your best bets are Inside the Park or Tusayan.

 Closest City to the Park, still a good 80 miles drive to the canyon though